arenaxr/arena-docs/content/schemas/message/gltf-model.md

 Load a GLTF model.

 Besides applying standard rotation and position attributes to the center-point of the GLTF model, the individual child components can also be manually manipulated.
 See format details in the `modelUpdate` data attribute.
+See guidance to store paths under <a href='https://docs.arenaxr.org/content/interface/filestore.html'>ARENA File Store, CDN, or DropBox</a>.

 All wire objects have a set of basic attributes ```{object_id, action, type, persist, data}```.
 The ```data``` attribute defines the object-specific attributes